 - Resume or Curriculum Vitae.
 It is expected that applicants have prior academic and professional experience in their field of interest.
 The PhD program is intended for experienced professionals, holding relevant academic degrees and who are qualified to undertake advanced study at the doctoral level.
 It is important that the academic and professional experience of applicants match the educational focus of the program curriculum and the educational and professional orientation of the program faculty.

 - Recommendations.
-Using the School of Interdisciplinary and Graduate Studieson-line application, enter email addresses of three individuals familiar with your background to provide a letter of evaluation in addition to the Recommendation form.
+Using the Graduate School online application, enter email addresses of three individuals familiar with your background to provide a letter of evaluation in addition to the Recommendation form.
 It is recommended that at least one of the individuals be a former faculty member who is able to speak to your academic background.

 - Official Transcripts.
 Send official transcripts for all previous undergraduate and graduate coursework to the address indicated below.
 Do not provide University of Louisville transcripts and transcripts previously submitted to the College of Education and Human Development.

 - Applicants who have completed a degree outside the United States must have their transcripts evaluated by World Education Evaluation Service or Education Credentials Evaluators.
 The agency will do an evaluation according to U.S. guidelines and mail an official copy of the evaluation to UofL.
 In some cases the applicant may only have one official copy of the transcript.
 In that situation, WES or ECE will mail the official transcript back to the student after the evaluation has been completed.
 If you have a master's degree from the U.S., this requirement is waived.